mlpack/blog/doc/tutorials/Kirill2017Summary.md

 # Cross-validation module

-During the summer I have implemented two `cross-validation strategies`.
+I have implemented two `cross-validation strategies`.
 The first one is simple: it splits data into two sets - training and validation sets - and then runs training on the training set and evaluates performance on the validation set.
 The second cross-validation strategy is `k-fold cross-validation`.

 The cross-validation module has the following features.